 Top Stories - Top stories are news-related results that appear at the top of a SERP if there are current events or news related to the query.

 People also ask - People also ask boxes are additional questions related to the search query that appear on the SERP.

-Images - Image results appear for searchers where visual aid is deemed relevant by Google.
+Image Pack - Image results appear for searchers where visual aid is deemed relevant by Google.
 Image results can appear in any position on a SERP, and draw in the eyes of searchers.

 Twitter - Twitter cards generally appear less than halfway down the page and display the most recent or trending tweets related to the query.

-Instant answer - These results pop up when Google can serve a quick answer to a searcher’s query.
+Instant answer - These results pop up when Google can serve as a quick answer to a searcher’s query.
 These answers are sourced from Google’s Knowledge Graph.

 Knowledge panel - These panels appear, often on the right side of the SERP, and provide background knowledge about a topic.
 Knowledge panels are common among queries for a famous person, place or thing.

 Shopping ads - These results display product ads of businesses using the Google Shopping network, also known as Product Listing Ads (PLAs).
-These results are technically advertisements, not SERP Features, but they are in this list because of their impact on a SERP.
+These results are technically advertisements, not SERP Features, but they are on this list because of their impact on a SERP.

 In addition to Position Tracking, you can research SERP Features in your industry with the following tools: